kavintg05/Module-2/2C BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS - RELATING TWO NUMBERS.md

 ### RESULT
-Thus, the python program to check the relation between two numbers — whether one number is greater than, equal to, or lesser than another — using a lambda function.
+Thus, the python program to check the relation between two numbers — whether one number is greater than, equal to, or lesser than another — using a lambda function has been executed and verified successfully.